 It was unanimous and a first for Oregon.
-On July 17th of last year, the Oregon Environmental Quality Commission named the National Wild and Scenic North Fork Smith River, its tributaries and associated wetlands Outstanding Resource Waters.
+On July 17, 2017, the Oregon Environmental Quality Commission named the National Wild and Scenic North Fork Smith River, its tributaries and associated wetlands Outstanding Resource Waters.
 The designation is reserved for the highest quality waters of the United States and is part of the Clean Water Act’s anti-degradation policy.

 We want to share some of what was said on that momentous day in Salem.
 Let’s start with DEQ’s July 17, 2017 press release.
 It states in part: